ibm-cloud-docs/storage-scale/ces-configuration-any-scale-node.md

 10. NFS Mount (From Any Scale Node)
     Configure the NFS mount:
-    1. Create an independent fileset named lsf within fs1 for CES data.
+    1. Create an independent file set named lsf within fs1 for CES data.
         `mmcrfileset fs1 lsf --inode-space new`
-    2. Link the lsf fileset to the /gpfs/fs1/lsf directory:
+    2. Link the lsf file set to the /gpfs/fs1/lsf directory:
         `mmlinkfileset fs1 lsf -J /gpfs/fs1/lsf`
     3. Define quotas for the fileset as required.
     4. Configure user authentication for file access: